 Tier III: Integrated Education & Training (IET), including Integrated English Literacy and Civics Education (Integrated EL Civics) at $2,507.25 per participant

-TWC staff proposed to AEL grantees two different sets of targets based on different casemixes and the various service delivery options.
+TWC staff arrived at this method by proposing to AEL grantees two different sets of targets based on different casemixes and the various service delivery options.
 The first target set was based on the assumptions used in the posted grant solicitation from spring 2017.
-The second target set was based on more recent 2018 actual performance for the Texas AEL system, which supported a larger number of students being served in more IET programs and fewer served in Intensive AEL and Basic Education programs.
+The second target set was based on 2018 actual performance for the Texas AEL system, which supported a larger number of students being served in more IET programs and fewer served in Intensive AEL and Basic Education programs.

 AEL grantees were given these two options to consider and were allowed to propose their own casemixes and targets.
-Staff worked with AEL grantees to negotiate targets.
+In late summer 2018, staff worked with AEL grantees to negotiate targets.
 All but seven AEL grantees opted to take advantage of this flexibility to propose their own casemixes and targets.

+After negotiations with AEL grantees were completed for the enrollment targets, the Commission approved final enrollment and the Measurable Skill Gains (MSG) targets on September 25, 2018, for implementation in PY’18–’19.
+At that time, TWC staff anticipated that additional targets would be distributed to AEL grantees based on the expected recaptured PY’14-’17 funds that would be redistributed to the grantees, and that these amounts would be more than sufficient to meet participants-served targets outlined in the 2020 and 2021 LARs.

+On January 29, 2019, the Commission approved the reallocation to grantees of recaptured PY’14–’17 funds in the amount of $6,075,729 based on the allocation method outlined in TWC Chapter 800 General Administration rule §800.68.
+The Commission approved $4,641,508 of the recaptured funds to be distributed to AEL grantees with enrollment targets following the same method approved by the Commission on September 25, 2018, to meet the participants-served projection submitted to the LBB in the 2020 and 2021 LARs.
+This action required approximately 6.3 percent more participants to be served by AEL grantees for 2019 than the levels originally contracted.

 Measurable Skill Gains, Employment, and Credential Targets

-After reviewing data trends over the last few years, TWC has found that individuals who become participants in the last quarter of the year (April to June), on average, have lower Measurable Skill Gains (MSG) outcomes than those who participate earlier in the year.
+After reviewing data trends over the last few years, TWC has found that individuals who become participants in the last quarter of the year (April to June), on average, have lower MSG outcomes than those who participate earlier in the year.
 Therefore, MSG measures established for AEL grantees include two sets of targets: a target that is lower than the federal target for each level for individuals who first become participants in the fourth quarter and a target higher than the federal target for those who participate earlier in the year.

 This method recognizes the challenge that those enrolled late in the program year face in achieving an MSG by the end of the year and ensures that the performance measure target does not create a perverse incentive to reduce or cease enrollment of participants late in the year, actions that conflict with grant requirements for year-round service delivery.